crpietschmann/portfolio/_imports/_posts/2008-04-28-virtualization-on-the-desktop-virtualpc-2007-and-hyper-v.markdown

-<em>&quot;Windows Server 2008 Hyper-V, the next-generation hypervisor-based server virtualization technology, allows you to make the best use of your server hardware investments by consolidating multiple server roles as seperate virtual machines (VMs) running on a single physical machine.
-With Hyper-V, you can also efficiently run multiple different operating systems -- Windows, Linux and others -- in parallel, on a single server, and fully leverage the power of x64 computing.&quot;</em>
+*&quot;Windows Server 2008 Hyper-V, the next-generation hypervisor-based server virtualization technology, allows you to make the best use of your server hardware investments by consolidating multiple server roles as seperate virtual machines (VMs) running on a single physical machine.
+With Hyper-V, you can also efficiently run multiple different operating systems -- Windows, Linux and others -- in parallel, on a single server, and fully leverage the power of x64 computing.&quot;*